Health Checks

 Health checks must return a valid HTTP response code (200-399) within the configured timeout.

-Processes that fail two health checks in a row are assumed dead and will be terminated and replaced.
+Processes that fail three consecutive health checks are assumed dead and will be terminated and replaced.

 services: